poweradmin/poweradmin-docs/docs/getting-started/features.md

-# PowerAdmin Features
+# Poweradmin Features

-PowerAdmin provides comprehensive DNS management and administration capabilities.
+Poweradmin provides comprehensive DNS management and administration capabilities.
 Here's an overview of the key features:

 ## Zone & Record Management